Puebla is Mexico’s 4th-largest city, but it only gets a trickle of even the non-beach tourists visiting Mexico.

 You can go for schlock or quality in one area, with the main artisan market having 40 or 50 stalls and then the streets surrounding it having shops where you can buy one-off quality items or a whole dining room serving set for 12.
 (The latter will cost you $800 to $1,200 depending on design.
 They take credit cards…)

-If you’re on a budget, go for a cemita, which is basically a torta sandwich stuffed with lots of ingredients, including avocado, in a circular hanburger-type bun.
+Puebla has a few Mexican food specialties the city is known for.
+If you’re on a budget, go for a cemita, which is basically a torta sandwich stuffed with lots of ingredients, including avocado, in a circular hamburger-type bun.
 It’ $3 or less.
 The other option is chalupas, which are basically soft tostadas: lightly fried small tortillas with red or green salsa, shredded beef, and cheese.
 They’re less than $1 each and are available at street stands all over the city.

 “Enough with the buildings, food, and museums, what can I do at night?” you may be thinking.
 Well, this is a big city with universities, so there’s plenty of culture and a good range of bars.
 This is kind of an odd city though in the sense that the historic center is almost all commercial.
 Hardly anyone seems to actually live there, so the streets can get surprisingly quiet at night.

 I won’t pretend to be any kind of expert on Puebla as I was only there for a few days.
-This All About Puebla blog is a better bet for that.
-Lots of terrific advice on there.
+(I’m not one of those bloggers who will write one of those “Definitive Guide to [City]” articles when I have just parachuted in for a few days.)
 But I liked it a lot and would definitely go back.
 It’s at 7,000 feet, so it only gets hot for a few hours in the afternoon.
-It’s easy to get to from Mexico Cit or Oaxaca by bus.
-It took us seven hours from Guanajuato, at about $54 each one-way on a first class bus for the adult fares.
+It’s easy to get to from Mexico City or Oaxaca by bus.
+It took us seven hours from Guanajuato, at about $54 each one-way on a first-class bus for the adult fares.